abhiit89/personal_playground/README.md

 # personal_playground
-This is sample repository for experimentation.
+This is sample repository for experimentation on node.js based projects.